Frank Fortescue

 This bronze arm ring was originally amongst the possessions of a southern African leader.
 A letter pasted into the Victoria and Albert Museum's accession register reveals how it made its way into the collection.
 The letter reads:

 '69 Eaton Terrace / Jan.
 18 1898 / Dear Mr Clarke, I am sending by the bearer who brings this a small parcel, containing a bangle, the history of which is that it was taken off the skeleton of Moselekatze (I think that is how the name is spelt) when his grave was opened.
 Some buttons which were recently exhibited in the Museum of Bulawayo were found at the same time.
 The bangle contains a certain percentage of gold and I was told resembled the metal used for ornaments by the Phoenicians; of this you will be a better judge than I am.
 I can vouch for the authenticity of the bangle as it was given me when I was at Bulawayo in [18]96 by the man who opened the grave.
-I shall be very glad to give it to the Museum, if you consider it worthy. / Yours truly,
+I shall be very glad to give it to the Museum, if you consider it worthy. / Yours truly, F.A.
+Fortescue.'

 Portrait of Major Francis Alexander Fortescue, 1906,